magepages/mpdocs/docs/commweb/index.md

   ![](https://i.imgur.com/GMZW5jp.png)

   - **Popup Checkout**: CommWeb payment method display when checkout as popup.
 When you click the **Place Order** button, the popup will appear.
+    - To use Popup Checkout, you must not use IP adress in the Magento domain.

   ![](https://i.imgur.com/eo8AZUZ.png)